-Since the equilibrium changed from $G^0$ to $G^1$ there must be some subset of players, say $P \subseteq J$, who committed in $G^1$ to actions that they would not have played in $G^0$, and that these changes resulted in $u^{SPE,1}$.
-These players have to have been threatened, as they are now worse off.
+Since the equilibrium changed from $G^0$ to $G^1$ there must be some subset of agents, say $P \subseteq J$, who committed in $G^1$ to actions that they would not have played in $G^0$, and that these changes resulted in $u^{SPE,1}$.
+These agents have to have been threatened, as they are now worse off.
 We know there is a threat from $I$ against $J$ in $G^1$.
-If this threat were not $u^{LSPE}$ then the equilibrium would not change from $G^1$ to $G^2$ by the introduction of the contract for $k$ that moves from $u^{LSPE}$ to $u^T$ in that subgame.
-Let $p \in P$ be any player who is being threatened using $u^{LSPE}$.
+If this threat were not $u^{LSPE}$ then the equilibrium would not change from $G^1$ to $G^2$ by the introduction of the commitment for $k$ that moves from $u^{LSPE}$ to $u^T$ in that subgame.
+Let $p \in P$ be any agent who is being threatened using $u^{LSPE}$.
 Assume for simplicity there is only one such $p$.
 In order for $u^T$ to nullify the threat of $u^{LSPE}$, we have to have $u^T_p > u^{LSPE}_p$.
 Thus, the only disruption that $k$ can affect is to commit to $u^T$.
-Now, consider the following contract for $I$: \begin{quote} \begin{enumerate} \item[$I$:] ``\emph{I will cut as to necessarily reach the subgame owned by $p$ in every subgame where $p$ does not commit to $u^{SPE,1}$; otherwise I will make the same cut as I did in the contract that resulted in $u^{SPE,1}$.}'' \end{enumerate} \end{quote} Consider the choice faced by $k$.
-Since they are the last player with a contract they can see the actions stipulated in the contracts of all the other players.
-As argued, player $k$ can either commit to playing towards $u^{LSPE}$ or they can commit to playing towards $u^T$.
+Now, consider the following commitment: \begin{quote} \begin{enumerate} \item[$I$:] ``\emph{I will cut as to necessarily reach the subgame owned by $p$ in every subgame where $p$ does not commit to $u^{SPE,1}$; otherwise I will make the same cut as I did in the commitment that resulted in $u^{SPE,1}$.}'' \end{enumerate} \end{quote} Consider the choice faced by $k$.
+Since they are the last agent with a commitment they can see the actions stipulated in the commitments of all the other agents.
+As argued, agent $k$ can either commit to playing towards $u^{LSPE}$ or they can commit to playing towards $u^T$.
 If $p$ commits to $u^{SPE,1}$ then we are done.
-Then we know, based on $I$'s contract, that $p$ will be faced with the choice of the key tree or $u^{SPE,1}$.
+Then we know, based on $I$'s commitment, that $p$ will be faced with the choice of the key tree or $u^{SPE,1}$.
 Thus if $k$ commits towards $u^T$, they can infer that $p$ will choose the key tree since $u^T_p > u^{SPE,1}_p$.
 Thus, $k$ sees that a commitment towards $u^T$ will result in that outcome.
-Now consider the choice faced by $p$.
+Consider the choice faced by $p$.
 If they comply with $I$ and commit to $u^{SPE,1}$ they will get it.
-If they do not comply with $I$ and play for the key tree, they know that player $k$ -- seeing this contract -- will not commit to $u^T$ (as they would prefer $u^{LSPE}$ when given this choice).
-This gives $p$ the choice between $u^{LSPE}$ and $u^{SPE,1}$, for which the latter outcome is already known to be their best response.
-Thus, we have demonstrated a contract for $I$ in which they can prevent going back to the old equilibrium.
-In particular, this means that $G^0$ is not $k$-resilient, as desired. \end{proof} This can also be viewed as a monotonicity property of the contracts: namely, that any outcome that is inducible with the use of contracts for some player, is still inducible when adding a contract at the end for another player.
-We note that it is not necessary that the $G^2$ equilibrium be the same as the $G^1$.
-The addition of a contract for $k$ could easily open up even better opportunities for the players that benefited from the $G^1$ contracts.
-We simply cannot go back to the $G^0$ SPE.
+If they do not comply with $I$ and play for the key tree, they know that agent $k$ -- seeing this commitment -- will not commit to $u^T$ (as they would prefer $u^{LSPE}$ when given this choice).
+This gives $p$ the choice between $u^{LSPE}$ and $u^{SPE,1}$, for which the latter outcome is their best response.
+Thus, we have demonstrated a commitment for $I$ in which they can prevent going back to the old equilibrium.
+In particular, this means that $G^0$ is not $k$-resilient. \end{proof} This can also be viewed as a monotonicity property of the commitments: namely, that any outcome that is inducible with the use of commitments for some agent is still inducible when adding a commitment at the end for another agent.
+Note that it is not necessary that the $G^2$ equilibrium is the same as the $G^1$.
+The addition of a commitment for $k$ could easily open up even better opportunities for the agents that benefited from the $G^1$ commitments.